 The Minipill, a progesterone-only version of the pill, is safe to use while breastfeeding, however, is not as effective as the regular “pill” which contains both progesterone and estrogen.

 A small thin bandage-like sticker adheres to the buttocks, arm, abdomen, or upper torso.
 It is easy to use and works similar to the pill.
 Effectiveness is excellent with typical use.
 The patch should be changed 3 times a month (weekly) and then left off for one week to allow for menses.
-A combination of estrogen and progesterone prevent the ovaries from releasing an egg.
+A combination of estrogen and progesterone prevents the ovaries from releasing an egg.

 Side effects are minimal, including lighter, regular and shorter menses, spotting, mood changes, nausea and breast tenderness.
 Some women have experienced skin reactions to the adhesive.